OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-06-Passwords.md

 2. Encourage everyone to use single sign on wherever it is available (This is "Sign In With Google" or "Sign in With Facebook").
 If you have secured your single sign on account, this is a good option.
 Click approve the first time, any subsequent login is automatic but **still secure**.
 Note: make sure every one knows how to watch for the difference between using Facebook or Google to sign  in and giving an app or service permission to access your Facebook or Google data.
 Sign-in With Google is totally secure and fine, but be very careful about what other access you grant apps that are using Google Sign-In.
 Don’t just "click okay" and accept whatever access they are asking for.
 (Note to trainers: consider covering [Mobile Security Settings](Chapter02-01-Mobile-Security-Settings.md) to ensure that participants understand this.)

 3. Use the "reset my password by email" link.
 It’s very secure (almost as secure as single sign-on) and as long as you don’t use a weak or reused password to start, it guarantees that no-one will be able to sign in as you later without access to your account.
-  a.
-Use a random password and don’t save it!
+    *  Use a random password and don’t save it!
 Especially for sites you don’t visit often, just using a throw-away password can be the most secure thing.

-  b.
-Use a password manager to generate a password; if you can reset the password later with an email link, then you don’t need to worry about the password manager backups, etc.
+    * Use a password manager to generate a password; if you can reset the password later with an email link, then you don’t need to worry about the password manager backups, etc.

-4. Email passwords to yourself.
-As long as your email account is secure and only accessible to you, and you don't reusd, this is a perfectly good option, because anyone who has access to your email account can almost certainly sign in to any of your accounts already.

 More notes about harm reduction: Many security experts will recoil at this strategy.
 They're right: password managers are far more secure, but this is a viable backup option for those who can’t or won’t use a purpose-built password manager.

 Participants should take stock of all the points of entry to their email inboxes: are messages stored locally on their phone or laptop?
 Will someone who accesses their laptop or phone have access to all of their account information?
 Remind participants that this strategy is good enough for most threat models but won't protect them from police search, for instance.

-##Follow Up
+### Follow Up
 -   Homework: if you assigned 2FA or password resets as homework, be sure to send everyone a follow up note reminding them to DO IT.

 -   Remind everyone to disable stored passwords and set up the password manager on their secondary computer and on their phone.